zaiisao/Documentation/en/Interactive Broadcast/custom_video_apple.md

 	@synthesize consumer;
 	// Use the consumer method to transfer the video data to the Agora SDK:

-		// Transfer the video frame in the rawData format.
+		// Transfers the video frame in the rawData format.
 		[consumer consumeRawData: "your rawData" withTimestamp: CMTimeMake(1, 15) format: "your data format" size: size rotation: rotation];

-		// Transfer the video frame in the CVPixelBuffer format.
+		// Transfers the video frame in the CVPixelBuffer format.
 		[consumer consumePixelBuffer: "your pixelBuffer" withTimestamp: CMTimeMake(1, 15) rotation: rotation];

-	// Implement the protocol.
+	    // Implements the protocol.
-	1. Set the buffer type to capture the video.
+	    // 1.
+Sets the buffer type to capture the video.
 		- (AgoraVideoBufferType)bufferType {
 				return AgoraVideoBufferTypePixelBuffer;
 		}

-	2. Initialize the custom video source.
+	    // 2.
+Initializes the custom video source.
 		- (BOOL)shouldInitialize {
 				return YES;
 		}

-	3. Transfer the video data with Consumer when the customized video source starts capturing.
+	    // 3.
+Transfers the video data with Consumer when the customized video source starts capturing.
 		- (void)shouldStart {
 		}

-	4. Stop capturing.
+	    // 4.
+Stops capturing.
 		- (void)shouldStop {
 		}

-	5. Release the video source.
+	    // 5.
+Releases the video source.
 		- (void)shouldDispose {
 		}
 	```